NetLand-NTU/NetLand/README.md

     The NetLand package should include the following files:

         a)	One shell script, named "runNetLand.sh", for launching NetLand in Linux/Unix operating systems.

         b)	A jar file, named “main.jar”.
 It should be in the same directory as the shell script.

         c)	A folder, named "lib".
 It contains the required libraries to launch NetLand.

         d)	A folder namely "GPDM" which contains the executable files required for running "GPDM" program in NetLand.

         e)	Two folders namely "toy models" and "saved results" (not necessary for launching the software) which contain toy gene network files and pre-computed results respectively.

 3. Make sure you have the executive permissions to the executable files in “GPDM” folder.
 To check the permission of a file, typing the following command at a terminal: `ls –l <filename>`.
 Use `chmod 705 <filename>` to gain the executive permission.

 4. If everything installed correctly, you’re ready to run a simulation (see next section).

+<br><br>
 <b>Windows</b>

 1. Download NetLand from GitHub: http://netland-ntu.github.io/NetLand/.